ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 To get started you will need:

 *   Linx 1010B tablet and charger
-*   Ubuntu Linux ISO image (20.04.1 LTS 64-bit recommended, download from [here](https://ubuntu.com/download/desktop))
+*   Ubuntu Linux ISO image (20.04.3 LTS 64-bit recommended, download from [here](https://ubuntu.com/download/desktop))
+*   32-bit EFI boot image (download from [here](https://github.com/jfwells/linux-asus-t100ta/blob/master/boot/bootia32.efi?raw=true) or [here](/guides/bootia32.efi))
 *   A USB memory stick with at least 4GB capacity

-*   The Linx 1010B keyboard attachment, or other USB keyboard is useful just in case you have touchscreen problems, though shouldn’t strictly be needed.
+The Linx 1010B keyboard attachment (or other USB keyboard) is useful just in case you have touchscreen problems, though shouldn’t strictly be needed.

 ## Considering Dual-Boot